marionettejs/backbone.marionette/docs/marionette.collectionview.md

 ### CollectionView's `addChild`

 The `addChild` method is responsible for rendering the `childViews` and adding them to the HTML for the `collectionView` instance.
 It is also responsible for triggering the events per `ChildView`.
 In most cases you should not override this method.
-However if you do want to short circut this method, it can be accomplished via the following.
+However if you do want to short circuit this method, it can be accomplished via the following.

 ```js
 Backbone.Marionette.CollectionView.extend({